Azure/iot-operations-sdks/doc/setup.md

 ### Install with Azure Arc

 Your Kubernetes cluster and Azure IoT Operations can be setup via Helm or via Azure Arc.
-Azure Arc provides the full Azure IoT Operations experience including the [Dashboard](https://iotoperations.azure.com) where you can deploy need Assets.
+Azure Arc provides the full Azure IoT Operations experience including the [Dashboard](https://iotoperations.azure.com) where you can deploy Assets.

 1. Open a shell in the root directory of this repository